Simulation Based Composite Likelihood: Experiments

 \subsubsection{Inference}

-We run $100$ optimization using Adam on our fully factorised SimBa-CL without feedback and select the ``best'' simulation according to its final SimBa-CL score.
+We run $100$ optimization using Adam on our fully factorized SimBa-CL without feedback and select the ``best'' simulation according to its final SimBa-CL score.
 We then estimate the Godambe information matrix using the approximate Bartlett identities.
-As we learned the parameters in a log-scale, we need to use log-Normal's when plotting the parameters distributions, see Figure \ref{fig:FMD_parameters}.
+As we learned the parameters in a log-scale, we need to use log-Normal when plotting the parameters distributions, see Figure \ref{fig:FMD_parameters}.

 The parameter $\tau$ can be intuitively understood as the time interval between the first infection and the first notified infections, marking the onset of the notification process.
-In Figure \ref{fig:FMD_parameters} we can recognise an optimal $\tau$ of about $40$, suggesting a relatively slow start in notifying farms.
-Furthermore we can observe a mean time before notification of about $2.5$ days, leading to an estimate of $3.5$ days for the mean infection period, encompassing the period from farm infection to culling.
+In Figure \ref{fig:FMD_parameters} we can recognize an optimal $\tau$ of about $40$, suggesting a relatively slow start in notifying farms.
+Furthermore, we can observe a mean time before notification of about $2.5$ days, leading to an estimate of $3.5$ days for the mean infection period, encompassing the period from farm infection to culling.
 This implies a relatively fast intervention once the notification process is implemented.
 Also, from the last row of Figure \ref{fig:FMD_parameters}, we can notice a decrease of over $60\%$ of the infectivity after just 2 km, which could be used to define containment zones around infected farms.

 Parameters $\zeta, \chi, \xi$ are more difficult to interpret as they regulate the susceptibility and infectivity of farms according to the number of animals.
-To help visualising their effect we produce Table \ref{tab:FMD_SI_farms}, which shows average susceptibility and infectivity of: a medium-size farm with only cattle, a medium-size farm with only sheep, a large-size farm and a small-size farm.
+To help visualize their effect we produce Table \ref{tab:FMD_SI_farms}, which shows the average susceptibility and infectivity of a medium-sized farm with only cattle, a medium-sized farm with only sheep, a large-sized farm, and a small-sized farm.
 From Table \ref{tab:FMD_SI_farms} we can deduce that the effect of owing cattle is significantly higher than the one of owing sheep for both infectivity and susceptibility, and that even small farms can affect the epidemic spread.
-This agrees with the study from \citep{jewell2013bayesian} and also with the \cite{EUFMDreport2003}.
+This agrees with the study from \cite{jewell2013bayesian} and also with the \cite{EUFMDreport2003}.